The Science

 Supporters of biomass claim that carbon emissions from biomass do not need to be counted because they are "biogenic" emissions, i.e. emissions that are already part of the natural aboveground carbon cycle.
 The forest that (ideally) grows back after trees are cut and burned, they claim, will reabsorb the carbon emitted by combustion.
 This logic has seeped into most mainstream greenhouse gas accounting metrics, like those used by the EU, IPCC, and US EPA.
 Emissions from biomass combustion are considered "land use" emissions, and only counted if forest is permanently cleared and converted to another land use.

 The fundamental problem with this argument is that there is a critical time delay between when wood is burned and emits a pulse of carbon into the atmosphere, and when a forest (putatively) grows back to reabsorb that carbon.
 The exact magnitude of time delay is very difficult to measure or generalize, but studies have been clear that the time it takes for wood to reach "carbon neutrality" is far longer than the 7-10 years we have to meaningfully act on climate change (Gunn et al).
 Holtsmark (2013) found that "the climate impact per unit of CO2 emitted seems to be even higher for the combustion of slow-growing biomass [like the forests of Vermont] than for the combustion of fossil carbon in a 100-year time frame."
 Another study modeling hardwood forests in the Southeast estimated that burning wood for electricity brought no net reduction in CO2 emissions for over 110 years, even when compared to coal, the dirtiest fossil fuel (Sterman, 2022).
-An analysis of wood pellet heat specific to the Northeast US found that wood pellet heat had modestly better climate impacts compared to the regions current thermal energy only when no additional harvests were undertaken to make the pellets.
+An analysis of wood pellet heat specific to the Northeast US found that wood pellet heat had modestly better climate impacts compared to the regions current thermal energy only when no additional harvests were undertaken to make the pellets, which is an unrealistic assumption under any scenario where public policy encourages expanding biomass use.
 Even in the most favorable scenarios, pellet heat was far from carbon-neutral and compared poorly to using even natural gas for heat (Buchholz 2017).

 Whatever the specific parameters and estimates of each individual study, their implications are clear: forests need to be minimally disturbed to serve as the most effective carbon sinks possible, not harvested and burned on a wide scale.